gihanjayatilaka/eng.pdn.ac.lk-unofficial-interim-transcript-template/README.md

 .
 * You **must** get the interim transcript approved with the signature and seal of the head of the department.

-* The creator(s) do not take any responsibility for how you ue this template or what you run into in the process, including but not limited to:
+* **Disclaimer:** The creator(s) do not take any responsibility for how you ue this template or what you run into in the process, including but not limited to:
   * Head of department declining to approve this template.
   * Any institution declining to accept this unofficial transcript.
   * Mistakes you make while filling your information.